North Shields

-North Shields (/ʃiːlz/ SHEELZ) is a town in the Borough of North Tyneside in Tyne and Wear, England.
+North Shields (/ʃiːlz/ SHEELZ) is a town in the borough of North Tyneside in Tyne and Wear, England.
 It is 8 mi north-east of Newcastle upon Tyne and borders nearby Wallsend and Tynemouth.
+The population of North Shields at the 2021 census was 6,137.

 Since 1974, it has been in the North Tyneside borough of Tyne and Wear: its historic administration was as part of the Castle ward in county of Northumberland.
 It was part of the Tynemouth County Borough; when abolished in 1974, the borough became an unparished area.

 It is on the northern bank of the River Tyne, opposite to South Shields on the other bank.
 The name derives from Middle English schele meaning "temporary sheds or huts used by fishermen".

 History

 Earliest records

 North Shields is first recorded in 1225, when the Prior of Tynemouth, Germanus, decided to create a fishing port to provide fish for the Priory which was situated on the headland at the mouth of the River Tyne.
 He also supplied ships anchored near the priory.
 A number of rudimentary houses or 'shiels' were erected at the mouth of the Pow Burn where the stream enters the Tyne, as well as wooden quays which were used to unload the fishing boats.
 The quays were also used to ship coal from local collieries owned by the Priory.
 Soon the population of the new township numbered 1,000.
 The burgesses of Newcastle upon Tyne were determined to preserve the custom rights that they had enjoyed up till then, which covered the whole length of the river.
 They successfully petitioned the king in 1290 and managed to suspend trade from the new settlement.
 It was forbidden to victual ships or to load and unload cargoes at North Shields.
 The opposition of the Newcastle burgesses remained for a considerable time but despite this, North Shields continued to develop as a centre for fishing and exporting salt, produced at local saltpans.
 For a considerable period the Newcastle burgesses, known as the Hostmen, who controlled the export of coal from the Tyne, resisted the export of this commodity from North Shields.